The Canadian Parks and Wilderness Society (CPAWS) is Canada’s grassroots voice for wilderness. We are solutions-oriented, and we get results.

 CPAWS Manitoba has been a champion of wilderness and parks in the province since 1991.
 We ensure the voice of conservation is heard on issues affecting our parks and wilderness areas.

-We are also dedicated to connecting people with nature.
+CPAWS Manitoba is also committed to connecting people to nature.

 CPAWS as a National Organization

 CPAWS is Canada’s only charity dedicated to the protection of public land, freshwater, and ocean with a strong national and regional presence across the country.
 Working in a way that respects the sovereignty and leadership of Indigenous nations, we are focused on conserving nature to respond to the dual crises of accelerated biodiversity loss and climate change.